NetComposer/nkservice/doc/api_intro.md

 data|{}|Optional information to add to the request. tid|1|Each request must have an unique transaction id (any numerical or text value).

-All messages must be answered immediately with a **response** having the following fields:
+All messages (except events) must be answered immediately with a **response** having the following fields:

 Field|Sample|Comment
 ---|---|---